agi-merge/waggle-dance/README.md

 Waggle Dance takes a goal and passes it to a **Planner Agent** which streams an execution graph for sub-tasks.
 Each sub-task is executed as concurrently as possible by **Execution Agents**.
 To reduce poor results and hallucinations, sub-results are reviewed by **Criticism Agents**.
 Eventually, the **Human in the loop (you!)** will be able to chat with individual Agents, and provide course-corrections if needed.

 It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
-I thought it would be nice to contribute to the JS ecosystem.
-Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
-I also wanted to see if I could make something that was more accessible to non-technical users.
+Therefore, core tenets of the project include *speed*, *accuracy*, *observability*, and *simplicity*.
+Additionally, many other agentic systems are written in Python, so this project acts as a small counter-balance, and is accessible to the large number of Javascript developers.

 An (unstable) API is also available via [tRPC](packages/api/src/root.ts) as well an API [implemented within Next.js](apps/nextjs/src/pages/api).
 The client-side is mostly responsible for orchestrating and rendering the agent executions, while the API and server-side executes the agents and stores the results.
 This architecture is likely to be adjusted in the future.